Squarefree numbers in short intervals: Proof of bounds nontrivial for

-We will show Proposition~\ref{prop:Ra_bound_lower} in this section with a new differencing identity which implies restrictions on $v$ to more narrow ranges than (\ref{eq:v_upper}).
-With another differencing identity, we are reduced to a few counting problems which can be dealt with using the results of \S\ref{sec:minor_lemmas}.
+We will show Proposition~\ref{prop:Ra_bound_lower} in this section with a new differencing identity which implies restrictions on $v$ to more narrow ranges than \eqref{eq:v_upper}.
+With another simpler differencing identity, we are reduced to counting problems which are dealt with using the results of \S\ref{sec:minor_lemmas}.